When stress and anxiety creep in, don't turn toward food, alcohol, or TV. Try these five yoga poses, instead.

 The never-ending flow of information from news sites and social media feeds can cause even calm people to feel anxious or stressed.
 It’s no wonder that some 40 million adults in the U.S. suffer from an anxiety disorder, according to the Anxiety and Depression Association of America.

-Many alternative therapies such as yoga, meditation, and Ayurveda can help; follow these five yoga poses to get your anxiety under control.
+Many alternative therapies such as yoga, meditation, and Ayurveda can help improve mental health; yoga for anxiety is a great way to start, so follow these five poses to combat your symptoms.

 Nadi Shodhana in Padmasana (Seated Lotus Pose)

-Anxiety typically affects your breathing first.
+An anxiety disorder typically affects your breathing first.
 When you feel threatened or have received information that causes anxiety, you start to breathe shallowly, faster, or you might hold your breath altogether.
+Focusing on deep breathing can decrease your stress response and reduce symptoms of anxiety.
 Nadi Shodhana (Alternate nostril breathing) is a way to control your breathing and ensure that oxygen-rich blood gets to your brain.

-Begin by inhaling deeply through both nostrils and exhaling deeply through both.
+Begin the exercise with a deep breath by inhaling deeply through both nostrils and exhaling deeply through both.
 Then, hold the right nostril and inhale through the left only and count to two.
 Hold both nostrils closed and count to six.
 Let go of the right nostril only and count to four.
 Then inhale through the right for two, hold both for six and exhale through the left for four.
 Repeat the whole process for about two minutes.

 Viparita Karani (Legs Up on the Wall Pose)

 For this pose, make sure you have an open wall space and a rolled up towel or yoga bolster.
 Start seated sideways to the wall with your knees; one hip should be touching the wall.
 Swing your legs vertically up onto the wall as you lie down on the floor.
 Place your rolled up towel or bolster underneath your hips at the area of the sacrum.
 Allow your legs to extend completely upward with your toes facing the ceiling.
 Bring your arms out to the sides resting slightly below your shoulders.
-If you’re feeling anxious, face your palms downward toward the floor.
-If you’re feeling vulnerable, place a blanket over you.
+If you have feelings of anxiety, face your palms downward toward the floor.
+If you’re feeling vulnerable or nervous, place a blanket over you.
 You can remain in this pose between 5 and 15 minutes.

 Setu Bandha Sarvangasana (Bridge Pose)